MandyOkoye/First-Report/README.md

 ![1690397584611](https://github.com/MandyOkoye/First-Report/assets/135643020/190592cc-6040-4f40-bd1d-68a29bcfdc67)

-# DATA MODELING AND RELATIONSHIns
+# DATA MODELING AND RELATIONSHIPS

 I identified the necessary dimentions to break down the table, which are